SOCCER ON-FIELD ORAL COMMUNICATION

 Here we go – Enthusiastic request to get the entire team to transition into attack.

-Hold, Hold it – Tells the ball carrier to continue to dribble or “carry” the ball until the teammate is comfortable that he can receive a pass (dribbler must be clear to do so.)
+Hold, or, Hold it – Tells the ball carrier to continue to dribble or “carry” the ball until the teammate is comfortable that he can receive a pass (dribbler must be clear to do so.)

 Indirect – Reminds teammates that the award just made by the referee resulted in an indirect free kick and to respond accordingly.
 This can apply to either an offensive or a defensive situation.